 BMW SOS Call System Explained

-In the event of an accident, crash sensors activate an emergency call to the BMW call center.
+Crash sensors activate an emergency call to the BMW call center in an accident.
 Car location, possible injuries, and other information needed for planning the deployment of emergency services are sent automatically.
-The response specialist will assess the situation and take the necessary steps to provide the needed assistance.
+The response specialist will assess the situation and take the necessary steps to assist.